landonb/dubs-vim/readme-using.pt1.rst

 Each plugin's README.rst is reproduced herein to give a nice, comprehensive (albeit lengthy) list of all the features.

-Most of the features and key mappings are specific to Dubsacks, but a few commonly-used (or commonly-forgotten) Vim commands are also included.
+Most of the features and key mappings are specific to Dubs Vim, but a few commonly-used (or commonly-forgotten) Vim commands are also included.